 - Delayed fetal growth.

 - If you haven’t started following a multivitamin regime, then you can start it this week.
-Doctor may also prescribe a multivitamin supplement loaded with essential minerals, which you and your baby may need.
+A doctor may also prescribe a multivitamin supplement loaded with essential minerals, which you and your baby may need.

 - As a rule of thumb don’t indulge in any activity that raises your basal temperature above 102 degrees as it can lead to serious pregnancy complications like miscarriage and fetal abnormalities.